rickymao/tokto/README.md

    yarn
    ```

-3. Environment Variables
+3. Fill out the Environment Variables if needed
-fill out the .env.development file with your own values if you want to use OpenAI
 ```
    NEXT_PUBLIC_USE_OPENAI=false # set this as 'true' to use OpenAI NEXT_PUBLIC_OPENAI_API_KEY= # also set this if you want to use OpenAI